Singapore Sightseeing: Classics and Insider Tips for your ToDo List

 Bukit Timah Nature Reserve

 Only 12 km from the busy city center is the Bukit Timah Nature Reserve, founded in 1883 and one of the first forest reserves of the country.
-It has a rich eco system, offering the visitors the possibility of marveling at numerous plans and animals of the region.
-You basically walk through primordial, tropical vegetation and experience singapore as it was several decades ago.
+It has a rich ecosystem, offering the visitors the possibility of marveling at numerous plants and animals of the region.
+You basically walk through primordial, tropical vegetation and experience Singapore as it was several decades ago.

-Pulau Ubin is Malayian and means “Granite Island” – and you can actually find old granite quarries on the island.
-It is mostly famous for being the last Kampong (typical village in Singapore), that hasn’t completely been urbanised and modernised.
+Pulau Ubin is Malay and means “Granite Island” – and you can actually find old granite quarries on the island.
+It is mostly famous for being the last Kampong (typical village in Singapore) that hasn’t completely been urbanised and modernised.
 It is a trip through time, as allegedly this is what Singapore looked like in 1960.

 Pulau Serangoon aka.
 Coney Island

-Coney Island or Pulau Serangoon is a 133 hectar island on the northern coast of Singapore, between the already mentioned Pulau Ubin in the north east and the mainland in the south west.
+Coney Island or Pulau Serangoon is a 133 hectare island on the northern coast of Singapore between the already mentioned Pulau Ubin in the north east and the mainland in the south west.